AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/without-launch.md

 ## Enabling default consent

-If you want to treat all unknown users the same, you can set the default consent to "pending."
+If you want to treat all unknown users the same, you can set the default consent to `pending`.
 This queues Experience Events until consent preferences are received.

 For more information on default consent, refer to the [default consent section](../../fundamentals/configuring-the-sdk.md#default-consent) in the Platform Web SDK configuration documentation.